-The Offering Shares offered by us 4,878,048 Shares.
-Pre-Funded Warrants offered by us We are also offering to certain purchasers whose purchase of Shares in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding Shares immediately following the consummation of this offering, the opportunity to purchase, if such purchasers so choose, Pre-Funded Warrants, in lieu of Shares that would otherwise result in any such purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common shares.
-Each Pre-Funded Warrant will be exercisable for one Pre-Funded Warrant Share.
-The purchase price of each Pre-Funded Warrant will equal the price at which the Shares are being sold to the public in this offering, minus US\$0.0001 and the exercise price of each Pre-Funded Warrant will be US\$0.0001 per share.
-The Pre-Funded Warrants will be exercisable immediately and may be exercised at any time until all of the Pre-Funded Warrants are exercised in full.
-This offering also relates to the Pre-Funded Warrant Shares issuable upon exercise of any Pre-Funded Warrants sold in this offering.
-For each Pre-Funded Warrant we sell, the number of Shares we are offering will be decreased on a one-for-one basis.
-For additional information, see "Description of Share Capital - Pre-Funded Warrants to be Issued as Part of this Offering" on page of 131 this prospectus.
-Warrants offered by us Warrants to purchase an aggregate of 4,878,048 Warrant Shares.
-Each Warrant will have an assumed exercise price of US\$1.23 per share, will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
-The Shares, Warrants and Pre-Funded Warrants will be issued separately and will be immediately separable upon issuance.
-This prospectus also relates to the offering of the Warrant Shares issuable upon exercise of the Warrants.
-For additional information, see " Description of Share Capital - Warrants to be Issued as Part of this Offering " on page 133 of this prospectus Over-allotment option We have granted the underwriter a 45-day option to purchase up to 731,707 additional Shares and/or Warrants at the public offering price, less underwriting discounts and commissions on the same terms as set forth in this prospectus.
-Common Share Units The Shares and accompanying Warrants will be sold in Units, with each Unit consisting of one Share and one Warrant.
-Each Unit will be sold at a price of US\$1.23 per Unit (assuming a public offering price of US\$1.23 per Share, representing the closing price of our common shares on the Nasdaq of US\$ 1.23 per common share on September 20, 2022).
-The Units will be separable immediately upon issuance.
-Pre-Funded Warrant Units The Pre-Funded Warrants and accompanying Warrants will be sold in Units, with each Unit consisting of one Pre-Funded Warrant and one Warrant to purchase one Share.
-The
+The Offering Common shares offered by us Shares, assuming no sale of pre-funded warrants.
+Pre-funded warrants offered by us We are also offering to certain purchasers whose purchase of common shares in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common shares immediately following the consummation of this offering, the opportunity to purchase, if such purchasers so choose, pre-funded warrants, in lieu of common shares that would otherwise result in any such purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common shares.
+Each pre-funded warrant will be exercisable for one common share.
+The purchase price of each pre-funded warrant and the accompanying Common Share Purchase Warrant will equal the price at which the common shares and the accompanying Common Share Purchase Warrant are being sold to the public in this offering, minus US\$0.0001, and the exercise price of each pre-funded warrant will be US\$0.0001 per share.
+The pre-funded warrants will be exercisable immediately and may be exercised at any time until all of the pre-funded warrants are exercised in full.
+This offering also relates to the common shares issuable upon exercise of any pre-funded warrants sold in this offering.
+For each pre-funded warrant we sell, the number of common shares we are offering will be decreased on a one-forone basis.
+Because we will issue of a Common Share Purchase Warrant for each common share and for each pre-funded warrant to purchase one common share sold in this offering, the number of Common Share Purchase Warrants sold in this offering will not change as a result of a change in the mix of the common shares and pre-funded warrants sold.
+For additional information, see "Description of Securities-Pre-Funded Warrants to be Issued as Part of this Offering" on page of 118 this prospectus.
+Common Share Purchase Warrants offered by us Common Share Purchase Warrants to purchase an aggregate of common shares.
+Each common share and each pre-funded warrant to purchase one common share is being sold together with of a Common Share Purchase Warrant to purchase one common share.
+Each Common Share Purchase Warrant will have an exercise price of US\$ per share, will be immediately exercisable and will expire on the anniversary of the original issuance date.
+The common shares and pre-funded warrants, and the accompanying Common Share Purchase Warrants, as the case may be, can only be purchased together in this offering but will be issued separately and will be immediately separable upon issuance.
+This prospectus also relates to the offering of the common shares